-Ms. Redding is an information technology consultant and project manager with over 25 years of experience at San Diego State University.
-As an ACE Study Fellow with the Centers for Disease Control and Prevention (2003‐2006), she created a highly successful marketing campaign for The ACE Study.
+As an ACE Study Fellow with the Centers for Disease Control and Prevention (2003‐2006), Carol created a highly successful marketing campaign for The ACE Study.

 When her fellowship ended, demand for ACE Study information was so high that she created Health Presentations, a 501(c)(3) nonprofit corporation, where she now serves as CEO, to continue her work sharing ACE Study findings.

-A survivor of extensive childhood abuse and neglect, Ms. Redding is also a public speaker and trainer.
-She combines her personal experiences and knowledge of The ACE Study with technical, project management, and organizational management skills, to illustrate the findings of The ACE Study and help organizations, individuals, and communities benefit from its findings.
+A survivor of extensive childhood abuse and neglect, Ms. Redding is a public speaker and trainer.
+She combines her personal experiences and knowledge of the ACE Study with over 25 years of technical and organizational management experience at San Diego State University, to help organizations, individuals, and communities benefit from the Study's findings.
 Carol’s presentations and training sessions are inspirational, frank, interactive and light‐hearted.

 If you have trouble navigating this website, email firstname.lastname@example.org for alternative access to this information.